odradev/styks/README.md

 - `twap_tolerance`,
 - `price_feed_ids` - list of enabled price feeds.

-## BlockyPriceFeed Smart Contract
+## StyksBlockySupplier Smart Contract

-The `BlockyPriceFeed` smart contract is a bridge between the Blocky server and the `StyksPriceFeed` smart contract.
-It is responsible for receiving the signed prices from the `PriceProducer` and posting them to the `StyksPriceFeed`.
+The `StyksBlockySupplier` smart contract is a bridge between the Blocky server and the `StyksPriceFeed` smart contract.
+It is responsible for receiving the signed prices from the `PriceProducer` and posting them to the `StyksPriceFeed` after verifying authenticity and freshness.

 It is configured as follows:

-- `blocky_wasm_hash` - hash of the Blocky's guest program (a WASM file).
+- `wasm_hash` - hash of the Blocky's guest program (a WASM file).
-- `blocky_signing_key` - public key of the Blocky server, used to verify the signature of the prices.
+- `public_key` - public key used to verify the signature of the prices.
-- `styks_price_feed_address` - address of the `StyksPriceFeed` contract,
+- `price_feed_address` - address of the `StyksPriceFeed` contract,
   where the prices are posted.
-- `price_feed_id_metadata` - key-value map of the price feed ids and their associated metadata, such as CoinGecko symbol.
-Example:
+- `coingecko_feed_ids` - list of mappings between Blocky/CoinGecko identifiers and
-    - (`CSPRUSD`, `CoinGecko`) -> `casper-network`,
+  on-chain PriceFeedIds.
+Example: `("Gate_CSPR_USD", "CSPRUSD")`.
-    - (`BTCUSD`, `CoinGecko`) -> `bitcoin`.
+- `timestamp_tolerance` - allowed drift (in seconds) between the reported timestamp and the current on-chain time.

-It is also follows the security roles pattern:
+Security roles:

 - `AdminRole` - manages roles of other accounts,
-- `ConfigManagerRole` - manages configuration of the contract,
+- `ConfigManagerRole` - manages configuration of the contract.

-- `PriceSupplierRole` - supplies the output of the blocky server to the contract.
+Note:

-`PriceProducer` must have the `PriceSupplierRole` role assigned in order to be able to post the prices.
+- Anyone can submit signed data via `report_signed_prices`, but only data that is correctly signed with `public_key`, produced by the expected `wasm_hash`, and whose timestamp is within `timestamp_tolerance` will be forwarded to the feed.

-The `BlockyPriceFeed` contract must have the `PriceSupplierRole` role assigned in the `StyksPriceFeed` contract in order to be able to post the prices.
+- The `StyksBlockySupplier` contract must have the `PriceSupplierRole` assigned in the `StyksPriceFeed` contract in order to be able to post the prices there.

 ## Price Update Procedure